mingzehuang/latentcor/paper/paper.md

 We present `latentcor`, an R package for correlation estimation from data with mixed variable types.
 Mixed variables types, including continuous, binary, ordinal, zero-inflated, or truncated data are routinely collected in many areas of science.
 Accurate estimation of correlations among such variables is often the first critical step in statistical analysis workflows.
 Pearson correlation as the default choice is not well suited for mixed data types as the underlying normality assumption is violated.
 The concept of semi-parametric latent Gaussian copula models, on the other hand, provides a unifying way to estimate  correlations between mixed data types.
 The R package `latentcor` comprises a comprehensive list of these models, enabling the estimation of correlations between any of continuous/binary/ternary/zero-inflated (truncated) variable types.
 The underlying implementation takes advantage of a fast multi-linear interpolation scheme with an efficient choice of interpolation grid points, thus giving the package a small memory footprint without compromising estimation accuracy.
 This makes latent correlation estimation readily available for modern high-throughput data analysis.

 # Statement of need
-No software package is currently available that allows accurate and fast correlation estimation from mixed variable data in a unifying manner.
+No R software package is currently available that allows accurate and fast correlation estimation from mixed variable data in a unifying manner.
 The popular `cor` function within R package `stats` [@team2013r], for instance, allows to compute Pearson's correlation, Kendall's $\tau$ and Spearman's
 $\rho$, and a faster algorithm for calculating Kendall's $\tau$ is implemented in the R package `pcaPP` [@croux2013robust].
 Pearson's correlation is not appropriate for skewed or ordinal data, and its use leads to invalid inference in those cases.
 While the rank-based Kendall's $\tau$ and Spearman's $\rho$ are